CharlesIro1125/DataWarehouse/README.md

 # Data Engineering
-# The Projects in this repostory contains various projects done within the Udacity Data Engineering nanodegree.
+# The Projects in this repository contains various projects done within the Udacity Data Engineering nanodegree.

 ## The ETL_Postgres project [ETL_Postgres](https://github.com/CharlesIro1125/DataWarehouse/tree/master/ETL_postgres).
 This project contains an extract, transform and load process to a Postgre Database.